akshell/docs/guide/using.rst

 ========

 Akshell is a :dfn:`web application network`.
-I've recently invented this term, so I'd better explain it.
+I've recently invented this term; so I'd better explain it.

 Akshell is a site where you could develop web applications in JavaScript and host them in the cloud.
 The development is easy and the